By Chiara Spagnoli Gabardi

 But it wasn’t until commercially minded greetings card producers created the first store-stocked Valentine’s Day cards in the USA in the 1800s that Valentine’s Day became ‘a thing’.
 But the common depiction of Cupid, the Roman god of love, still refers back to the day’s ancient origins.

 Today, Valentine’s Day is a chance for us to slow down what we’re doing and focus on those who stole our hearts.
-If you’d like to surprise your partner with an unexpected token of affection, we’ve found some great sustainable luxury Valentine’s Day gifts that are like no others.
+If you’d like to surprise your partner with an unexpected token of affection, we’ve found some great luxurious, but sustainable Valentine’s Day gifts that are like no others.

 Sustainable Luxury Valentine’s Day Gifts